-You know that there are tools out there that allow you to develop conversations and relationships with both existing and potential customers.
+You know about the tools out there that allow you to develop conversations and relationships with both existing and potential customers.
 You know that social media is not going away any time soon (even if its ROI is falling off a cliff) and that eBooks, Facebook pages, Twitter accounts, and web content can become key content distribution vehicles to help your organization communicate, engage and inform.

 So what do you do now?
 What’s your brand message, it’s story, it’s voice?
 More importantly: What are the informational requirements of your customers, and what’s your plan to address them?

-In order to maintain their relevance and develop a valuable online experience for their customers, any organization developing an online marketing presence (or arguably any marketing presence) needs to have what is called a content strategy.
+In order to maintain their relevance and develop a valuable online experience for their customers, any organization developing an online marketing presence (or indeed any marketing presence) needs to have what is called a content strategy.
 Key to developing your brand’s online reputation lies in the ability for your company to produce relevant and valuable content.
 Without interesting content, why should your target audience keep coming back for more?

 Content Strategy: A Way Of Thinking

 There’s a great article by PR and social media observer Brian Solis on the Mashable website called Why Brands Are Becoming Media.
 Brian talks about companies developing publishing calendars, performance analyses and so on as part of their content strategy planning.